ipfs/camp/DEEP_DIVES/48-design-patterns-for-dweb-apps.md

 Here's the process we went through to come up with a list of potential improvements for an app.

+### Introduction to Design Thinking

+@leshokunin gave the group an introduction to the core ideas in Design Thinking and took us through the design process used at Stanford Design School.

 ### First impressions

 Everyone was asked to thank about "what is this for?", and comment on their expectations while navigating through the app